Frequently Asked Questions

 Can I publish work that I intend to include (or have included already) in my thesis?

-The guidelines for Exchanges state that ‘manuscripts will be published on the understanding that they are an original and previously unpublished piece of work’.
-However, we do not consider material included within a submitted thesis or dissertation to have be formally published, even if it has been made openly accessible.
-The expectation is that the finalised published manuscript will likely have undergone editorial and authorial revisions, and have incorporated developments from peer-reviewers, from the previously disseminated materials.
+The Exchanges’ guidelines state ‘manuscripts will be published on the understanding that they are an original and previously unpublished piece of work’.
+However, material included within a submitted thesis or dissertation, or online blog, is not considered to have been formally published.
+Hence, previously ‘distributed but not published’ work would be acceptable for consideration.
+Our expectation is any finalised, accepted and published manuscript will have undergone editorial and authorial revisions, often including feedback guidance from peer-reviewers, when compared with any previously disseminated version.

 Are citations and references counted as part of the total word count for a manuscript?